Pengen Meaning In Indonesian

 2. Promo diskonnya udah habis, keles!
 Kan cuma 5 hari doang.

-2. The promotional discount has already over!
-It is for 5 days only.
+2. The promotional discount is already over!
+It is only for 5 days.

 3. Tidurnya nanti aja, keles!
 Masih pada mau nonton film nih.

-3. You can go to sleep later!
+3. You can sleep later!
 We still want to watch movies.

 Next, let's watch scenes from movies where the word [keles] is spoken to better understand how to use it in the right context.

-The first scene is taken from a movie called Komedi Modern Gokil.
-Let's watch it down below.
+The first example we are about to watch is taken from a movie called Komedi Modern Gokil (2015).
+Let's watch the clip below.

 The conversation in that scene with English translations is as follows.